According to widely accepted theory, roughly six million years ago the human ancestor looked like this...

 It is indeed interesting to note humans kept the tops of their heads protected... some of them... from the sun.

 Was it the brain food in the fish that led to humanity figuring out how to thrive in ALL of the environments?

 ...
 Aided by the lack of diurnal competition for resources?

 The Prima facie evidence for the great intellect of humans is our technology.

 Reportedly Sasquatch use none... or very little and when they do they fashion it for single, time-of-need use.

 The human brain evolved as our technology evolved, but does that mean Sasquatch did not evolve?
-Of course not, they evolved to adapt to their chosen path... the natural world... perfectly tuned in an adapted to their environments... is it any wonder they are the all time hide and seek champions of the world?
+Of course not, they evolved to adapt to their chosen path... the natural world... perfectly tuned in and adapted to their environments... is it any wonder they are the All-time Hide and Seek champions of the world?
 Seemingly able to appear and disappear at will?
 The masters of their environments?

 Even then they are today seen in such numbers... tens of thousands of reports in the US alone and as most do not report their ,sighting for fear of ridicule the real numbers of sightings could be ten times that...

 Why so many?
 With so few in preceding centuries?
 (At least in Europe)